 The benefits derived by regularly participating in exercise are so extensive that it is difficult to compile an all-inclusive list.
-Many of these benefits are summarized in Table 1.1.
+Many of these benefits are summarized in Figure 1.8.
 As far back as 1982, the American Medical Association indicated that "there is no drug in current or prospective use that holds as much promise for sustained health as a lifetime program of physical exercise."
-Furthermore, researchers and sports medicine leaders have stated that if the benefits of exercise could be packaged in a pill, it would be the most widely prescribed medication throughout the world today.

-While most of the chronic (long-term) benefits of exercise are well established, what many people fail to realize is that there are immediate benefits derived by participating in just a single bout of exercise.
+While most of the chronic (long-term) benefits of exercise are well-established, what many people fail to realize is that there are immediate benefits derived by participating in just a single bout of exercise.
 Most of these benefits dissipate within 48 to 72 hours following exercise.
-The immediate benefits, summarized in Table 1.2, are so striking that they prompted Dr. William L. Haskell of Stanford University to state: "Most of the health benefits of exercise are relatively short term, so people should think of exercise as a medication and take it on a daily basis."
-Of course, as you regularly exercise a minimum of 30 minutes five times per week and maintain a certain amount of physical activity throughout the day, you will realize the impressive long-term benefits listed in Table 1.1.
+The immediate benefits, also summarized in Figure 1.8, are so striking that they prompted Dr. William L. Haskell of Stanford University to state, "Most of the health benefits of exercise are relatively short term, so people should think of exercise as a medication and take it on a daily basis."
+Of course, if you regularly exercise a minimum of 30 minutes five times per week and maintain a certain amount of physical activity throughout the day, you will realize the impressive long-term benefits listed in Figure 1.8.